WilliamZekaiWang/masters-thesis/thesis_structure.md

 * Which SNP in the GWAS is the causitive one?
     * Descibe the profile of SNPs in a locus
     * Why is the profile like this?
-    > maybe paper about LD
-* How do we find causality of GWAS results?
+* How do we assume causality of GWAS results?
     * What considerations/assumptions do we need to make
-    > paper on GWAS
+    * Tie into eQTLs here

 ### What are eQTLs